infinum/eightshift-boilerplate/README.md

 * WPML
 * Yoast SEO

 ## Plugin
-If you are creating custom plugin use of Wp Plugin Boilerplate is mandatory.
+If you are creating custom plugin, the use of Wp Plugin Boilerplate is mandatory.

 `https://wppb.me/`